tonkaew131/SkyblockKillOverlay/README.md

 3. Run main.exe for first time to create config file.

+4. Config some settings.

-4. Run main.exe and Enojoy!
+4. Run main.exe and Enjoy!

 ### From Source